 In December 2019, the Company announced the start of enrollment and screening for its Phase Ib/II clinical development program for previously treated patients with advanced pancreatic cancer.
-The study center is located at HonorHealth in Scottsdale, Arizona.
+The study center is located in Scottsdale, Arizona at the Scottsdale Hospital (dba "HonorHealth").
 The Company originally forecasted patient enrollment in the Phase Ib portion of the study to be completed by the end of the 2020 calendar year, pending safety outcomes and the impact of the COVID-19 pandemic.
-As a result of the COVID-19 pandemic the Company is not able to meet the previously forecasted patient enrollment timeline for this clinical study.
-The Company has added two new clinical sites in in the U.S. in order to facilitate patient enrollment.
-The Company believes patient enrollment in the Phase Ib portion of the study may be completed by the end of the third quarter of calendar year 2021.
-However, any cohort expansion in the dose escalation phase will result in a three month extension in timelines.
+As a result of the COVID-19 pandemic, the Company has not met the previously forecasted patient enrollment timeline for this clinical study.
+The Company added two new clinical sites in other U.S. jurisdictions during the first quarter of 2021 in order to facilitate patient enrollment.
+The Company believes patient enrollment in the Phase Ib portion of the second quarter of calendar year 2022.
+However, any cohort expansion in the dose escalation phase will result in a three-month extension in the projected timeline.
 Please see "Our results of operations may be negatively impacted by the COVID-19 outbreak" under the heading "Risk Factors".

 In 2017, the Company entered into a scientific research collaboration agreement with the Moffitt Cancer Center ("Moffitt") in Tampa, Florida, to perform basic research studies to further investigate the pharmacodynamics of L-DOS47 and to determine the potential benefits of combining L-DOS47 with immune checkpoint inhibitors.
-The Company's collaboration with Moffitt continues to expand with the recent announcement of a new animal model research project involving the use of L-DOS47 in combination with immunotherapy in pancreatic cancer.
+The collaboration agreement with Moffitt is still in effect and the Company is assessing the possibility of expanding its collaboration with Moffitt.
 Pancreatic cancer is known to be a disease that is resistant to immunotherapy treatment and shown in animal models to be highly acidic.
 The Company believes the ability of L-DOS47 to modulate tumour acidity may be key to enable immunotherapy treatment for pancreatic cancer.
 This new research collaboration project will also build on data already obtained from imaging techniques performed by Moffitt that demonstrated the ability of L-DOS47 to affect tumour acidity.
 Translation of this technique into the clinic may help stratify patients for L-DOS47 and potentially identify patients who may be resistant to certain therapies due to tumour acidity.
-On August 12, 2020, the Company announced that it had extended its collaboration agreement with Moffitt Cancer Center for an additional year.

 In addition to DOS47, the Company has also developed antibodies that may be suitable for novel chimeric antigen receptor T-Cell therapeutic ("CAR-T") for solid tumours.
-In March 2018, the Company announced a scientific research collaboration with ProMab Biotechnologies Inc. ("ProMab") to co-develop novel antibody and CAR-T's for various hematological malignancies and solid tumours.
+In March 2018, the Company announced a scientific research collaboration with ProMab Biotechnologies Inc. ("ProMab") to co-develop novel antibody and CAR-Ts for various hematological malignancies and solid tumours.
 The first scientific research collaboration between the two parties involves a co-development program for a cell-based therapy in multiple myeloma.
-The aim was for both parties to perform various tasks with the objective of filing an IND for testing in humans by early 2019.
+The aim was for both parties to perform various tasks with the objective of filing an investigational new drug application ("IND") for testing in humans by for testing in humans by early 2019.
 The Company's working capital deficiency through August 2019 pushed out the originally planned timeline for IND filing.
-Under the scientific research collaboration agreement with ProMab, the Company retained the rights for the multiple myeloma CAR-T in Canada and Europe and then sublicensed the European rights to its then wholly-owned subsidiary, HIO, to further develop and commercialize these technologies in return for future milestone payments and royalty fees.
+Under the scientific research collaboration agreement with ProMab, the Company retained the rights for the multiple myeloma CAR-T in Canada and Europe and then sublicensed the European rights to its then wholly owned subsidiary, HIO, to further develop and commercialize these technologies in return for future milestone payments and royalty fees.
 The Company will provide certain technical and funding support in the early preclinical stages of the multiple myeloma scientific research collaboration program with ProMab.
-Under the sublicense agreement between the Company and HIO, HIO was expected to fully support the clinical development of cell therapy products and has recently applied for government grant assistance in Poland.
+Under the sublicense agreement between the Company and HIO, HIO is expected to fully support the clinical development of cell therapy products and has recently applied for government grant assistance in Poland.